 Keeping it simple

-Simple cash accounting and annual tax returns for Sole Traders earning no more than £20,000 a year (before deducting expenses) who do not need to go digital and want help to submit late returns, recoup overpaid tax, claim HMRC and CIS refunds and claim Universal Credits if in need of support.
+Simple cash accounting and annual returns for Sole Traders who do not need to digital or limited, and who need help to register as self employed, set up a simple cash accounting system, submit returns online, recoup overpaid tax, claim CIS refunds and/or claim Universal Credits.

-If you are a Sole Trader earning a gross income of up to £20,000 a year, you don't need to go digital and I am here to help you keep it that way.
+If you are a Sole Trader earning less than the current income threshold, you don't need to go digital and I am here to help you keep it that way.

 Sue Cartwright AInstAM